apache/accumulo-proxy/README.md

 # Create an Accumulo client using Python

-Run the commands below to install the Python bindings and create an example client:
+Run the commands below to install the Python bindings and create an example Python client:

 ```bash
 mkdir accumulo-client/